hertogp/imagine/README.md

       Imagine's behaviour can be influenced by setting these options:

-      - im_opt="..." cli-options to pass in on the command line.
+      - im_opt="" or any cli-options to pass in on the command line.
         Some classes already provide some defaults (as required by the command).

-      - im_out="...", orderd csv-list of keywords indicating what to produce:
+      - im_out="img", or ordered csv-list of keywords indicating what to produce:
         - img     an image-link in a paragraph
         - fcb     anonymous codeblock containing the original codeblock
         - stdout, anonymous codeblock containing captured stdout (if any)